-I’ll be honest, last year the transition from Summer to a structured homeschool routine was incredibly difficult and stressful.
-I was determined this year would be different!
+I’ll be honest, when my kids were little, there were definitely years when the transition from summer to a structured homeschool routine was incredibly difficult and stressful.

 So before we got started again, I did some things to prepare to set us up for a great first week and a great homeschool year.

-7 Tips to Prepare For a New Homeschool Routine:
+7 Tips to Prepare For a Daily Homeschool Routine:

 Even though I would love to get up at 5 am and be super productive and get all the housework and blog work done and then have a delicious hot breakfast ready for my kids at 7 so we could start school, that’s just not me.
 I know that I am not a morning person, and I do not want to set myself (or my kids) up for failure!

 So our routine and mornings look a little different, and I’m ok with that.
-I also knew that the first week would be an adjustment, so I did not plan overly full lessons, and we didn’t even start on Monday.
-Mondays are hard and the kids are always tired, so we eased into things on Tuesday.
-The first week was about having fun and getting used to a daily school schedule again!
+I know that the first week would be an adjustment, so I do not plan overly full lessons, and we don’t even start on Monday.
+Mondays are hard and the kids are always tired, so we ease into things on Tuesday or Wednesday.
+The first week is about having fun and getting used to a daily school schedule again!

 This means I don’t stress out if one day we start at 8:30 but then the next day we start at 9:30.
 Whenever we get up and going, we just follow the same order of activities until it all gets completed.
 Now I’m not constantly feeling like we’re “behind schedule.”